Lee Kuan Yew: University, marriage and politics

 Lee chose not to return to Raffles College after the war and pursued higher education in the United Kingdom.
-He sailed from Singapore on his 23rd birthday on the MV Britannic, arriving in the UK on 3 October.
+He sailed from Singapore in 1946 on his 23rd birthday on the MV Britannic, arriving in the UK on 3 October.
 He initially enrolled at the London School of Economics, but found himself disliking life in the British capital.
 He visited Cambridge in November and was introduced to W. S. Thatcher, Censor of Fitzwilliam House.
 He was admitted into the following year's Lent term and matriculated in January 1947, reading law at Fitzwilliam College.

-Prior to his departure from Singapore, Lee had begun a relationship with Kwa, whom he had kept in contact during the war.
+Prior to his departure from Singapore, Lee had begun a relationship with Kwa, with whom he had kept in contact during the war.
 They married in secret at Stratford-upon-Avon in December.
-Lee graduated First Class in both parts of the Tripos with an exceptional Starred-First for Part II Law in 1949 with Kwa.
-As the top student of his cohort, he was awarded the Fitzwilliam's Whitlock Prize; Lee was called to the Bar from the Middle Temple in 1950.
+Lee achieved a first class result in both the Prelims and Part I of the Tripos, and graduated with a Starred First for Part II Law in 1949.
+As the top student of his cohort, he was awarded the Fitzwilliam's Whitlock Prize; Lee was called to the bar from the Middle Temple in 1950.

 During his studies, Lee's political convictions and anti-colonial sentiments were hardened by personal experiences and an increasing belief that the British were ruling Singapore for their own benefit.
 He supported the Labour Party against the Conservatives whom he perceived as opposing decolonisation.
 In the leadup to the 1950 United Kingdom general election, Lee engaged in politics for the first time and actively campaigned for a friend, David Widdicombe in Totnes constituency, driving Widdicombe around in a lorry and delivering several speeches on his behalf.

 Before returning to Singapore, Lee dropped his English name, Harry.
 Notwithstanding, even until the end of his life, old friends and relatives referred to him as Harry.